 After breakfast at the Black Bear Inn, drive west to the boutique wine town of Murphys for a walk down Main Street.
 Try the mimosas at V Bistro, or grab a takeout deli lunch from the organic farm-to-table selections at Outer Aisle Foods.
 Then get ready to harness up for a unique couples’ experience with the ziplines at Moaning Cavern Adventure Park.
 You can also opt for a 165-foot rappel into an underground cave or have a go at their climbing wall.
 Nearby, a short walk will bring you to Natural Bridges, where you can swim together through a spectacular limestone cavern.

 Continue on through the historic towns of Columbia, Sonora and Jamestown as you make your way toward Groveland and your room at the Groveland Hotel.
-Enjoy live music in the Courtyard Cabaret during the summer.
-The Cellar Door serves California-fresh cuisine and local wines and beers.
-Reservations are recommended during the summer.
-Take advantage of in-house spa services and enjoy a deep tissue massage in your room.
+Enjoy live music in the Courtyard during the summer.
+Provisions in the Groveland Hotel offers fresh, grab-and-go style, home-made breakfast, lunch and dinner options and more.

 Day 5 Highlights